 For myself, I am taking my body image in a different direction this year.

 I am going for more of me rather than less of me.

-I am counteracting this misogynistic, skinny cultural obsession by opening to more pleasure and desire in 2016 in whatever size and form my body chooses to be.
+I am counteracting this misogynistic, skinny cultural obsession by opening to more pleasure and desire in the new year in whatever size and form my body chooses to be.

 For me this looks like:

 More delicious food that brings full-bodied pleasure to my entire system.

 More afternoon skis through the woods that might burn calories; or perhaps I am going so slow, enjoying the silence and nibbling chocolate with my mittened hands that I am actually gaining calories in the happiest way possible.

 More yin yoga where I relax deeply to my core and let it all hang out exactly as it is.

 I have no interest in having less; I want to open to more.

 My intention for 2016 is to let everything get bigger, which looks like bigger generosity through a bigger and fatter encompassing heart.